 7 oz. of guanciale (as an alternative you can use jowl bacon)

 Cut the guanciale into small cubes and brown it in olive oil.
-Add the chilli, tomato sauce and salt and cook for about 30 minutes over low heat.
+Add the chili, tomato sauce and salt and cook for about 30 minutes over low heat.
 Boil the bucatini, and when al dente, drain and mix with sauce.
 Sprinkle with freshly grated cheese and black pepper.
 If you want a tastier sauce: brown the guanciale with chopped onion and add a little white wine over high heat until it evaporates, and proceed as described above.

 Piemontese Roast with Vegetables